Annapurna Base Camp Trek

 The answers to your questions regarding the Nepal New Generation Trek, what this trip entails, and what is needed can be found in the following frequently asked questions.
 If your question isn't addressed there, don't hesitate to contact us.

-The best times are spring (March to May) and autumn (September to November) when the weather is generally clear, offering the best views and comfortable trekking conditions.
+The best seasons are spring (March to May) and autumn (September to November) when the weather is clear, temperatures are mild, and the views are stunning.